Water-Efficient Landscape Gardens

 The Water-Efficient Landscape (WEL) demonstration gardens show that beautiful gardens can thrive in the Sacramento Valley on low amounts of supplemental summer water.
 Our newest WEL garden is the Ultra Water-Efficient Landscape (Ultra WEL).

 The WEL is composed of five garden areas designed to offer a variety of landscaping options.
 Here are some pictures and descriptions of the areas.
 Signs within the garden show their locations, and most plants are labeled with markers denoting both common and botanical names.
-Click the links to see the WEL Garden plant list (PDF 106kb), and the California Native Garden plant list (PDF 120kb), and the Ultra WEL plant list.
+Click the links to see the WEL Garden plant list (PDF 106kb), and the California Native Garden plant list (PDF 120kb), and the Ultra WEL plant list (PDF 196kb).

 In addition to water-wise plant selection, the demonstration gardens incorporate various water-efficient landscaping techniques.
 These include: